gauravmm/gauravmanek.com/_content/blog/_posts/2019-06-12-gimbal-centering/2019-06-12-gimbal-centering.md

 Each axis is has a separate centering mechanism with its own tension spring to provide the inwards force.
 As the gimbal is pushed away from the center position, the pin carriage it is attached to rotates.
 One of two pins on the carriage deflects a spring arm, which stretches a spring and provides the restorative force.
 Here's a diagram:

 {% include blogimage src="diagram.png" %}

-## Why go to all this trouble?

-Cost is often the overriding concern in making cheap consumer electronics and this design requires a single spring instead of alternate designs that use a pair.
-(Springs are pricey compared to an injection-molded part.)
-However, I have seen this design on relatively pricey (~$40) gimbals so the advantage is not just in cost.

-For R/C pilots, getting a crisp feedback around the zero position of the gimbal is desirable.
-This design guarantees crisp zeroing and allows for the restoring force deadzone to be controlled.

 ## The Problem